Cooking to Lower Cholesterol

-A recipe for better heart healthA heart-healthy eating plan can help you manage your blood cholesterol level and reduce your risk of heart disease and stroke.
+A recipe for better heart healthA heart-healthy eating plan can help you manage your blood cholesterol levels and reduce your risk of heart disease and stroke.
 The simple cooking tips below will help you prepare tasty, heart-healthy meals that could help improve your cholesterol levels by reducing excess saturated fat and trans fat.
+You can also look out for the Heart-Check mark on products at your grocery store.
+It’s a simple tool to help you eat healthier.
+When you see it, you can be confident that a product aligns with the American Heart Association’s recommendations for an overall healthy eating pattern.

 Reduce saturated fat in meat and poultry

-The American Heart Association recommends a diet that emphasizes poultry and limits red meat.
+The American Heart Association recommends a diet that emphasizes fish and poultry and limits red meat.
 The amount of saturated fat in meats can vary widely, depending on the cut and how it’s prepared.

 Here are some ways to reduce the saturated fat in meat: